The out-of-office email template I use every time I’m OOO

 I’m on vacation and totally disconnected from email.
 I’m headed to what they call the Big Apple (for the first time EVER! 😆) and can’t wait!
 I’ll be back in action on Monday, October 8.

 If you have an emergency, call 911.
 Seriously.
 Or your dentist.

 If you really really need some help and it just can't wait, slap a big ol' URGENT in the subject line.
 Otherwise, I'll ignore your pleas accordingly.

 Yes, I totally used this email when I went to what they call the Big Apple last year.
 And, yes, it totally helped me set boundaries and save time.
 I even got responses that it made people LOL. #winning

-Love this template?
+Love this out-of-office email template?
 Find it helpful?
 There’s more where it came from!
 Download Templates with Personality for 9 more templates to help you write better emails that will save you time and just maybe make you some money.
 Grab your very own copy right here.